Skip to main content

 All Husarion ROS 2 Docker Images are based on the husarnet/ros images.
 They are slightly modified official ROS docker images with an addition of the Husarnet-DDS that is launched in the ros_entrypoint.sh.
 Thanks to Husarnet-DDS the XML configuration file for Fast DDS or Cyclone DDS is created automatically and therefore you don't need to bind mount it to the container.

-You can run Husarnet natively on your host operating system (recomended for physical robots) or inisde a separate Docker network namespace (very handy if you want to embed Husarnet into your SAAS application that requires a separate Husarnet host for each user)
+You can run Husarnet natively on your host operating system (recommended for physical robots) or inisde a separate Docker network namespace (very handy if you want to embed Husarnet into your SAAS application that requires a separate Husarnet host for each user)

 Docker Network Namespace